QuantiusBenignus/BlahST/README.md

 **BlahST is probably the leanest Whisper-based speech-to-text input tool for Linux, sitting on top of whisper.cpp.**

 - **Now with the option to send audio to a whisper.cpp server for even faster [network transcription.](./API_TRANSCRIBE.md)**
-- **Now able to select language and translate from the command line with the dedicated `wsiml` script"**
+- **Now able to select language and translate from the command line with the dedicated `wsiml` script**

 Using low-resource, optimized command-line tools, spoken text input happens very fast.
 Here is a demostration video: